westerndevs/western-devs-website/source/_posts/2017-03-07-Paper-Cuts-My-Review-Of-PaperCall.md

 ### Rating Style Doesn't Display

-I seleccted the "Simple" rating style (yes, maybe, no) compared to Five Star, but the Five Star is what was displayed in my grid.
+I selected the "Simple" rating style (yes, maybe, no) compared to Five Star, but the Five Star is what was displayed in my grid.

 ## Issue 2 - Downloading Submissions